undefinedExpert/CanvasAPI-task-dancefloor/README.md

 # Canvas API dancefloor

 ## Overview
-The main goal of the task is to create a interactive dance floor based on CanvasAPI.
+The goal of the task is to create a interactive dance floor based on Canvas API.
 The approach to achieve the task is free.
 We want to see how you solve problems and some basic algorithmic skills.

 You can use all available resources and libs to achive the task except canvas manipulation that has to be native solution.